 Introduced to the world in 1982 by the Japanese scientist Dr. Teruo Higa, EM (effective micro-organisms) is a combination of aerobic and anaerobic micro-organisms that coexist symbiotically in one liquid solution.
 In layman’s terms, it is “good bacteria,” beneficial micro-organisms that naturally eliminate harmful bacteria from the environment.

 The Green Friends at Amritapuri Ashram have been working to create a large organic tulasi garden that Amma Herself asked to be grown.
 During Amma’s 2004 US tour, a large packet of tulasi seeds was brought to Amma to be blessed.
 Amma held the seeds to Her heart and gazed at them intently with a beautiful smile.
 Since then, Tulasi tea and seeds are grown in the ashram.

 Is it possible for a dirty, discarded plastic bag to become a useful, durable and beautiful object that people will want to purchase?
 The answer is a clear and resounding “Yes!” and has been demonstrated with wonderful creativity by the Amrita Plastic Project.

 Provides reforestation through the planting of 100,000 saplings every year.
 200 greenhouses were established to generate these saplings.

 Kavinte Raksha Nadinte Raksha (Sacred Groves)

-Participants set aside a small portion of their property as a sacred grove, a sanctuary for plants and animals, consisting of a pond and small shrine.
-Participants care for a grove as they would a temple.
+Participants set aside a small portion of their property as a sacred grove, a sanctuary for plants and animals consisting of a pond and a small shrine.
+Participants care for the grove as they would a temple.